USTC-XeF2/pyustc/README.md

 ## Quick Start

-Here's an example of logging in via the USTC CAS:
+Here's an example of logging in via the CAS for USTC:

 ```python
 from pyustc import Passport